SciML/SciMLDocs/docs/src/comparisons/matlab.md

   [QuantEcon MATLAB-Python-Julia Cheatsheet](https://cheatsheets.quantecon.org/)
 * **Package Management and Versioning** - [Julia's package manager](https://github.com/JuliaLang/Pkg.jl)
-  takes care of dependency management, testing, and continuous delivery in order to make the installation and maintanance process smoother.
+  takes care of dependency management, testing, and continuous delivery in order to make the installation and maintenance process smoother.
 For package users, this means it's easier to get packages with complex functionality in your hands.
 * **Free and Open Source** - If you want to know how things are being computed, just look [at our Github organization](https://github.com/SciML).
 Lots of individuals use Julia's